RikiRk/MLProject/README.md

-This project mainly focused on project and file stucture which is follows to industry level.
+This project mainly focused on project and file structure which follows to industry level.
+Here I have made setup.py and custom exception handling and logger which will record the all kind of changes.